 This can be particularly beneficial for individuals who find it challenging to quiet their thoughts or maintain a consistent meditation practice on their own.
 Guided meditations offer support and structure, allowing individuals to deepen their meditation experience and reap the benefits of mindfulness and relaxation.

-Often this might be the result of a dysregualted nervous system.
+Often, this might be the result of a dysregulated nervous system.
 If you have been constantly in the fight or flight, the sympathetic state within your nervous system, sitting still is nearly impossible.
 This is very normal and I want to assure that there is nothing wrong with you.

-Let’s for a moment imagine that you have a dangerous animal running behind you, (this is how your nervous system and your body feels) how can you sit and meditate.
+Let’s, for a moment, imagine that you have a dangerous animal running behind you (this is how your nervous system and your body feel), how can you sit and meditate?
 Your body will think you are crazy.
-So the first step is to bring yourself in a regulated state, where you feel safe to sit still and safe to be within your body.
+So the first step is to bring yourself into a regulated state, where you feel safe to sit still and safe to be within your body.

 Another reason why meditation might feel difficult is that there is a trauma wound that still needs to be healed and sitting in silence might trigger pains and unpleasant emotions.
 The invitation is always to approach your body and your practice slowly.
 It is important to be aware of what is happening within your body in the moment.
 We are always invited to work with our body and not against it.